SpiritSeal/STEM-Workshop-Lesson-Plans/Middle School/MS Day 1- Hour of Code/msd1_lessonPlan.md

-# Middle School Day 1: Electronics Workshop
+# Middle School Day 1: Computer Science and Safety

 ## *Goal: Foster interest in participants to explore topics in the field of Computer Science.*